Palmer Williams Jr.

-Palmer Williams Jr. (born 1965) is an American stage and television actor.
+Palmer Williams Jr. is an American actor and singer.
 He is best known for his roles as Floyd Jackson on both Tyler Perry's House of Payne and the sitcom Love Thy Neighbor.

 Career

+Williams was born to Palmer Williams Sr. and Julia Williams.
+His mother died of cancer in 1973.
+Williams began studying at Knoxville College in 1982 where he received a bachelor's of science degree in health administration in 1989.
+He had a music scholarship while attending the university and in his senior year was the president of the student government.
+Williams took part in Apollo Theater competitions that he placed first in.

 He is a native of Camden, Alabama.
 He appears in Tyler Perry's productions including Madea's Big Happy Family, Laugh to Keep from Crying and others during his career.
+He also appeared with his family on Family Feud in 2014.